LeonisX/yoda-stories-translation-tool/documents/demo.md

 This phrase is missing: `Dagobah!
 Yoda must be around here somewhere.
 I better find him and see what's on his mind...`

-Изменение: izx4._unnamed2: 1 -> 0
+Change: izx4._unnamed2: 1 -> 0

 **Zone 115**: removed hotspot: DROP_ITEM [12; 11] enabled: 1; argument: 1198

 ![](images/zones/demo/115.png)

 A strange decision, since this is a deserted location.
-Скорее всего, эта зона содержит ошибку, и была исправлена в версии `1.0`.
+Most likely, this zone contains a bug that was fixed in version `1.0`.

 **Zone 146**: